skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// <summary>
 /// Called when a vending shop is opened.
 /// </summary>
-/// <param name="vendingMachine">The vending machine that was opened.</param>
+/// <param name="vendingMachine">The NPC vending machine that was opened.</param>
 /// <param name="player">The player who opened the vending shop.</param>
-/// <returns>No return behavior if the default behavior is not overridden.</returns>
+/// <returns>Returns null if the default behavior is not overridden, otherwise returns a non-null value.</returns>
-void OnVendingShopOpen(NPCVendingMachine vendingMachine, BasePlayer player) {
+object OnVendingShopOpen(NPCVendingMachine vendingMachine, BasePlayer player) {
     Puts("OnVendingShopOpen is working!");
+    return null;
 }
 ```